Adding a front porch to an existing house

 TIP: The strips will be flush with the smaller strips already installed.

-Now before using nails to secure the trim into place, think about the width of the boards.
+Now, before using nails to secure the trim into place, think about the width of the boards.
 If you did not double the 2″x6″s, your width will be about 2″ once all strips are installed.

 TIP: If you are not sure what angle the trim pieces should be cut at, use a scrap board to test or purchase a T-bevel to give you the correct angle.

 I also added trim (strips of 3/8″ soffit panel) to the other 2×6’s and 2×4’s framing around the porch.
-I install the same way but used 2-3/8″ nails.
+I installed the same way but used 2-3/8″ nails.